blainehansen/vue-async-everything/README.md

 })
 ```

-Debouncing can also applied to `asyncData` to ensure against double clicks of push or pull buttons or whatever, and leading is automatically set to true.

 ## Lazy Requests

-If you don't want the requests to go out immediately when the component is created for the first time, but instead to wait for some user interaction, set the lazy option to true at the property level.
+If you don't want the requests to go out immediately when the component is created for the first time, but instead to wait for some user interaction or whatever, set the lazy option to true at the property level.

 ```js
 new Vue({